McLeodMoores/xl4j/docs/native-code.md

         JVM with the appropriate JNI call and waits for execution jobs to be dispatched to it.
 The connector then waits for that thread to start up.
 Actually, that thread spawns a pool of threads running `JNISlaveThread` that can each take execution jobs and run them in the JVM.
-    - Once the JVM is up, we create a `FunctionRegsitry`, passing it the JVM and call `Scan()`
+    - Once the JVM is up, we create a `FunctionRegistry`, passing it the JVM and call `Scan()`
       - `Scan()` creates an `IScan` instance by calling the factory method on the JVM.  `IScan` defines the interface to a single method COM object `CScan` in the `local` project that queues an Executor (in this case `CScanExecutor`) for dispatch on the JVM.
       - This queue and JVM is implemented in the `jni` project - the majority of the code is in `SlaveThread.cpp` (the JNISlaveThread mentioned above).
-      - So the slave thread pulls an executor it's internal queue.
-The `Run` method in the executor is called with the JNI environment as an argument, giving it's implementation access to the JVM API.
+      - So the slave thread pulls an executor to its internal queue.
+The `Run` method in the executor is called with the JNI environment as an argument, giving its implementation access to the JVM API.
 In this case we look up a large number of class handles, method IDs and invoke static factory methods to invoke `registerFunctions()` on the `FunctionRegistry` (on the
         Java side this time).
-        - The Java `FunctionRegistry` will scan for `@XLFunction` and `@XLFunctions` annotations, build up some data structures and eventually call a NativeExcelFunctionEntryAccumulator, which creates an array of objects with all the function meta-data pre-prepared for fast and easy extraction via JNI.
+        - The Java `FunctionRegistry` will scan for `@XLFunction` and `@XLFunctions` annotations, build up some data structures and eventually call a `NativeExcelFunctionEntryAccumulator`, which creates an array of objects with all the function meta-data pre-prepared for fast and easy extraction via JNI.
-      - We then call `getEntries()` using JNI to get an array of FunctionEntry objects.
+      - We then call `getEntries()` using JNI to get an array of `FunctionEntry` objects.
-      - We then convert this Java array, element by element into a COM SAFEARRAY of a user-defined struct type called FUNCTIONINFO (defined in core.idl, we have to use it's record ID, which get via the COM type library).
+      - We then convert this Java array element by element into a COM SAFEARRAY of a user-defined struct type called FUNCTIONINFO (defined in core.idl, we have to use its record ID, which get via the COM type library).
       - We then set this SAFEARRAY as the result member on the executor object.
 The executor and slave thread then wake up the caller, who is waiting on a semaphore.
-      - The `Scan()` method can now read the executors result member and return it to the caller, with the SAFEARRAY possibly being marshalled via a network or non-local COM sub-system.
+      - The `Scan()` method can now read the executor's result member and return it to the caller, with the SAFEARRAY possibly being marshalled via a network or non-local COM sub-system.
       - The caller, the `FunctionRegistry` (native-side class), just copies the array and keeps it ready to be interrogated.
 It will be consumed by Excel in chunks as we will see later.